gioblu/PJON/README.md

 Feel free to send a pull request sharing something you have made that could help.
 If you want to support us you can also try to solve an [issue](https://github.com/gioblu/PJON/issues).
 Thank you for your support.

 #### Donate
-If you believe in this project and you appreciate our work, please, make a donation.
-The PJON Foundation is entirely financed by contributions of wise people like you and its resources are solely invested to cover the development and maintainance costs.
-Thank you and happy tinkering!
+The PJON project is entirely financed by contributions of people like you and its resources are solely invested to cover the development and maintenance costs, consider to make donation:
 - Paypal: [PJON](https://www.paypal.me/PJON)
 - Bitcoin: [1FupxAyDTuAMGz33PtwnhwBm4ppc7VLwpD](http://tny.im/btc/address.php?a=1FupxAyDTuAMGz33PtwnhwBm4ppc7VLwpD)
 - Ethereum: [0xf34AEAF3B149454522019781668F9a2d1762559b](https://etherchain.org/account/0xf34AEAF3B149454522019781668F9a2d1762559b)